What to do when it Rains in Jaco

 Jaco’s rainy season stretches from May to November.
 Although this may seem like a long time, do not let it deter you from visiting this beautiful country.
 In fact rainy season has many perks!
 Plus, it rarely rains all day.
 There are many hours of sunshine during green season.
 You will have lots of surfing and tanning time.
 During rainy season Costa Rica is much less busy, prices are cheaper, the landscape is lush and green, and waterfalls are overflowing.
-You will find many activities in Jaco that are possible and even better when it rains.
+Plus, when it rains in Jaco you will find many activities that are possible and even better when it rains.

-Another activity that is almost better when it rains is yoga.
-At Room2Board yoga is on every day at 9am and 5pm.
+Another activity to do when it rains in Jaco is yoga.
+At Room2Board yoga is on every day at 10am.
 The yoga class takes place on the covered rooftop.
 You get to enjoy the view to the beach and the sound of the rain.
 Every Sunday morning at 9am the class is free!
 After class you can grab a mimosa or take a nap in the roof-top hammocks.

 If you are interested in self-defense, Jiu Jitsu, or martial arts take a class from Sydney Machando at Pura Vida Jiu Jitsu in downtown Jaco.
 The gym is located next to Mandarina.
 You can buy a monthly pass for $60 or a day pass for $20.
 They have quite a few classes scheduled so you can even fit in two classes a day.
 Brazilian Jiu Jitsu is on Mondays and Wednesdays at 10am and Self-Defense/ Jiu Jitsu Fundamentals is at 7:15pm.
 The Mixed Martial Arts class takes place Tuesday and Thursdays at 6:15am while the Mixed Martial Arts Combat class is at 10am.
 This is a great activity to do as it is under a roof but with open air.
 You will get fit quick and learn some life skills along with a workout!